cztomsik/napigen/README.md

 console.log('1 + 2 =', native.add(1, 2));
 ```

-To build the lib and run the script:
+To build the library and run the script:
 ```
 > zig build && node example.js
 1 + 2 = 3